patrickbucher/learning-clojure/getting-clojure.md

 Notice that an anonymous function (`fn`) has been used instead of a lambda expression.
 Every agent has its own queue of functions.
-When `hire!` gets called, the call to the anonymous function gets queued up. `send` worls asynchronously, i.e. it returns immediately after the function was put into the queue.
+When `hire!` gets called, the call to the anonymous function gets queued up. `send` works asynchronously, i.e. it returns immediately after the function was put into the queue.
 The agent pops an outstanding function call from the queue and executes it.
 The side effect (calling `notify-new-hire`) and the update are then